Pursuit curve: History

 The pursuit curve was first studied by Pierre Bouguer in 1732.
 In an article on navigation, Bouguer defined a curve of pursuit to explore the way in which one ship might maneuver while pursuing another.

 Leonardo da Vinci has occasionally been credited with first exploring curves of pursuit.
 However Paul J. Nahin, having traced such accounts as far back as the late 19th century, indicates that these anecdotes are unfounded.

 Single pursuer

-The path followed by a single pursuer, following a pursuee that moves at constant speed on a line, is a radiodrome.
+The path followed by a single pursuer, following a pursued that moves at constant speed on a line, is a radiodrome.